 A tax exempt certificate is a document used by the Internal Revenue Service to grant a tax exempt status to certain non-profit or charitable organizations.
-This certificate means that the organization is exempt from paying certain income taxes.
 The certificate must be presented to the organization or institution in order for them to be recognized as tax exempt.